michaelr47/codec-proj-11-MealMaker/README.md

 # codec-proj-11-MealMaker
-//Created a three-course meal based on what is available on a menu
+//Created a three-course meal based on what is available on a menu.
+Objects section on js codec.